Nkem Okeke

-Dr. Nkem Okeke is a Nigerian Politician who was the Deputy Governor of Anambra State from 17 March 2014 to 17 March 2022 He first served as Anambra State Commissioner for Economic Planning, and again as Anambra State Commissioner for Works and Transport in the administration of Governor Peter Obi and later went back to immerse himself in academia as Lecturer and Head of Department of Economics at Nnamdi Azikiwe University, Awka.
+Nkem Okeke is a Nigerian politician who was the deputy governor of Anambra State from 17 March 2014 to 17 March 2022.
+He first served as Anambra State commissioner for economic planning, and again as Anambra State commissioner for works and transport in the administration of Governor Peter Obi.
+He later returned to academia as a lecturer and head of the Department of Economics at Nnamdi Azikiwe University.

 Early life and education

-Nkemakonam Chukwukaodinaka Okeke was born in Zaria on January 13, 1960, to the family of late Chief Richard Nwachukwu Okeke and Chief Mrs. Dorothy Nwakaego Okeke of Umuezu Awovu Village, Enugwu-Ukwu in Anambra State.
-He is married to Mrs. Oby Okeke and they are blessed with five children.
+Nkemakonam Chukwukaodinaka Okeke was born in Zaria on 13 January 1960, to the family of late Chief Richard Nwachukwu Okeke and Dorothy Nwakaego Okeke of Umuezu Awovu Village, Enugwu-Ukwu in Anambra State.
+He is married to Oby Okeke and they have five children.

-He attended Dennis Memorial Grammar School (DMGS) and St. Finbarr's College Akoka, Lagos and later got admission to University of Wisconsin, Madison USA in 1978, where he graduated with a Bachelor of Science (B.Sc.) degree in Civil and Environmental Engineering in 1981.
+He attended Dennis Memorial Grammar School (DMGS) and St. Finbarr's College Akoka, Lagos and was admitted to University of Wisconsin–Madison in 1978, where he graduated with a Bachelor of Science (B.Sc.) degree in civil and environmental engineering in 1981.

-His desire for higher education saw him through Howard University, Washington DC, USA where he obtained an MBA in Management in 1983, and a PhD in Economics (Monetary Economics) at the same Howard University, USA, in 1992.
+He attended Howard University where he obtained an MBA in management in 1983, and a PhD in monetary economics in 1992.

+His father died on 10 April, 2016.